choltz/blog/content/blog/building-a-functional-composition-library-in-ruby-composition-operator.md

 In the previous article you saw how to transition a series of ruby methods like `map`, `split`, and, `gsub` into individual lambdas and then convert that into a chain of composed functions.

-We gained some readability by replacing code like `text.gsub(/\n+/, '')k }` with meaningully named functions, but the new code was too verbose.
+We gained some readability by replacing code like `text.gsub(/\n+/, '') }` with meaningully named functions, but the new code was too verbose.
 Here's where we left off:

 {{< highlight ruby >}}
 class SomeClass